 Rover P5B Fuel Filter Safety.
-There was an interesting and valuable discussion on the Rover P5 Club Forum recently regarding fuel filters for the P5B, started by another Richard (not me).
+There was an interesting and valuable discussion on the Rover P5 Club Forum regarding fuel filters for the P5B, started by another Richard (not me).
 Richard was highlighting potential safety concerns with the design of some widely-available aftermarket fuel filters for the Rover P5B that look similar to the original item, but differ in an important area.

 I thought Richard had raised an important concern, so I decided to do some investigation.
-If you own a P5B or a car using a similar fuel filter arrangement I urge you to continue reading.
+If you own a P5B or a car using a similar plastic in-line fuel filter arrangement I urge you to continue reading.
 And if anyone wants to comment on this article, please feel free to do so.

 Before We Begin: Fuel Lines

 When I bought my car in 2015 it still had its original factory fuel lines, which were thin-wall plastic pipe very different to modern versions.
 This is now around 50 years old, and was never intended for use with todays fuels that contain ethanol and other additives that can degrade fuel lines.
 I recommend replacing all fuel lines with good quality modern versions that are rated for modern fuels (with their Ethanol content which can degrade older hose and seals not designed to be resistant).

 The P5B uses an inline fuel filter, originally made by A.C.
 Delco, positioned between the fuel pump and carburettors.
 The filter is mounted next to the cylinder head on the left front of the engine.
 The filter is made of plastic, but rather than the hose being clamped directly to the ends of the filter, the factory used compression fittings with a copper ‘olive’, much like household plumbing compression joints.
 The compression fittings are an interference fit on the pipe, and when they are tightened the olive deforms and clamps against the plastic ’tails’ of the filter and the walls of the fitting, creating a seal with the fuel pipe.